Close Menu

 Han Hyo-joo and Shun Oguri in Romantics Anonymous

 In the most dramatic way possible, Sosuke and Hana end up falling into each other.
 This epic bout of flailing forces Hana to look Sosuke in the eye, while Sosuke ends up touching Hana.
-In this moment, they realize that they are able to do these things without a negative reaction.
+At this moment, they realize they can do these things without an adverse reaction.
 With this strange bond cemented in place, what unfolds is not only a story of the two finding love but ultimately overcoming the fears that have been holding them back.

 How these two characters come into their own in Romantics Anonymous is a delight to watch.
 Shun Oguri and Han Hyo-joo play Sosuke and Hana with different levels of awkwardness that feel natural.
 Yet, there is an aura of loneliness that permeates, especially early in the series, as both struggle with their respective mental illnesses.
 While Sosuke has all but given up on love and recovery, Hana is trying desperately to overcome things (with some catastrophic attempts at dating perfect for tropey heaven).

 As the two continue to get to know each other, they experience new life together.
 Shun Oguri leans into the gradually cracking mask his Sosuke hides behind, yet you can feel the frustration when Sosuke faces a setback.
 Similarly, as Hana becomes more comfortable around her colleagues, her energy becomes brighter.
-Han Hyo-joo fills this Hana with a bubbliness and joy that is palpable.
-That is why it becomes all the more heartwrenching when her anxiety becomes too much, pushing her back into square one.
+Han Hyo-joo fills this Hana with a palpable bubbliness and joy.
+That is why it becomes all the more heart-wrenching when her anxiety becomes too much, pulling her back to square one.

 Shun Oguri and Han Hyo-joo make chemistry gold.